-Under Section 404 of the Sarbanes-Oxley Act of 2002, our management is not required to assess or report on the effectiveness of our internal control over financial reporting in this annual report.
-We are only required to provide such a report for the fiscal year ending December 31, 2019.
+Under Section 404 of the Sarbanes-Oxley Act of 2002, our management is not required to assess or report on the effectiveness of our internal control over financial reporting in our annual report on Form 20-F for the fiscal year ending December 31, 2018.
+We are only required to provide such a report for the fiscal year ending

+December 31, 2019.
 At that time, our management may conclude that our internal control over financial reporting is not effective.
-In addition, until we cease to be an "emerging growth company" as such term is defined in the JOBS Act, which may not be until after five full fiscal years following the date of our initial public offering, our independent registered public accounting firm is not required to attest to and report on the effectiveness of our internal control over financial reporting.
+In addition, until we cease to be an "emerging growth company" as such term is defined in the JOBS Act, which may not be until after five full fiscal years following the date of this offering, our independent registered public accounting firm is not required to attest to and report on the effectiveness of our internal control over financial reporting.
 Even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm, after conducting its own independent testing, may disagree with our assessment or may issue a report that is qualified if it is not satisfied with our internal controls or the level at which our controls are documented, designed, operated or reviewed, or if it interprets the relevant requirements differently from us.
 We may be unable to timely complete our evaluation testing and any required remediation.